KunN-21/Titanic_Competition/README.md

 # Titanic_Competition
-My first Machine Learning project
+My first Machine Learning project With score on Test-set is 0.80861 (top 272/15875) on Kaggle :>